TreehouseFalcon/rodux-dev-tools/CONTRIBUTING.md

 ## Aftman

 This project also uses [Aftman](https://github.com/LPGhatguy/aftman) to handle some of the tool installations.
 Run `aftman install` to install the tools needed for this project.

+## Wally

+To install the project's library dependencies, run `wally install` in the root directory of the project.

+## Extensions

+There's some recommended extensions in `.vscode/extensions.json`.
+These are not required, but are recommended.

+---

+By this point, everything should be working!